SupernovaIa/Proyecto-9-Global-Trade-Insights-Clustering-and-Regression/README.md

 ├── requirements.txt                    # Project dependencies
 ```

-## 🔧 Installation and Requirements
+## 🔧 Installation and requirements

 This project was developed in Python 3.12.
 To set it up, follow these steps: